 Besides gold and silver, there is a whole array of unexpected elements floating in your body.
 Including those known for their harm.
 Like mercury, arsenic and uranium.

 Furthermore, if you live in a city, your blood may also contain other precious metals.
 Like platinum, palladium and even iridium.
 However, in much much smaller quantities than gold.
 Their amounts come in nanograms.
-To give you an idea of the difference consider the following.
-1 nanogram is a million times smaller than 1 milligram!
+To give you an idea of the difference consider this: 1 nanogram is a million times smaller than 1 milligram!

 However, unlike gold, the above-mentioned substances are there as a result of their entrance from external environment.
 Meaning?
 They come from human-made things.
 For example, mercury can get into your body if you have mercury fillings in your teeth.

-Curious stuff, ha?
+Extraordinary stuff, ha?